Table of Contents

 - Likely to get clicked on (high expected CTR)

-If your Quality Score is high, you can actually pay less per click and still outrank competitors with bigger budgets.
+If your Quality Score is high, you can pay less per click and still outrank competitors with bigger budgets.
 Think of it as Google’s way of saying, “You’re doing great, kiddo!”

 Factor 3: Target Audience and Settings